-- Predicting possible collisions during launch and on orbit - > Predicting hazards to spacecraft after collisions or explosions in space - Simulating breakup of reentering debris and estimating when it might occur - Estimating survivability of satellite components reentering Earth's atmosphere and determining their risk to life and property
+- Predicting possible collisions during launch and on orbit - > Predicting hazards to spacecraft after collisions or explosions in space - > Simulating breakup of reentering debris and estimating when it might occur - Estimating survivability of satellite components reentering Earth's atmosphere and determining their risk to life and property understanding of space situational awareness, space traffic management and space debris impacts.

-Furthermore, the inclusion of the Space Fence for tracking space objects may also improve collision analysis to better locate currently untracked objects and improve tracking for other objects currently in space.
-These tools and practices enhance our understanding of space situational awareness, space traffic management and space debris impacts.
+Furthermore, the addition of the Space Fence and commercial SSA sensors for tracking space objects may also improve collision analysis to better locate currently untracked objects and improve tracking for other objects currently in space.
+These tools and practices enhance our